 While I have been here at SLF, I finally heard what God wants me to do and that’s to become a middle school math teacher here in Salem Oregon!
 I have completed my Associates at Chemeketa CC this year, June 2017.
 This fall, I will be an AmeriCorps member stationed at the Boys and Girls Club of Salem on Summer Street for 2017-18.
 After that I will be attending Western Oregon University to obtain my teaching degree.
 Did I forget to mention I’m getting married this August 2017 to Danny Navarro?
 It’s been seven years and we are ready!
 I’m sure you will still see me around to volunteer and help SLF just as they have helped me. 🙂

-First and foremost, I’m Aaron Fiedler’s wife.
+First and foremost, I get to be Aaron’s wife.
 We have two boys, Andrew & Jonathan, and they don’t fall far from our tree: they love reading, music, adventures and laughter.
 I originally came to Salem (from Kauai, HI then Pacific City, OR) to study and play at Willamette… and I haven’t left this great city!
 My undergraduate and graduate degrees are in Exercise Science and teaching, and while I use them seldomly, the Willamette experience has been invaluable.
 I held a teaching position at Stephens Middle School (2003) for 10 wonderful years before I “retired” to do youth ministry and media work at Calvary Chapel Salem (2013).
 From there, I transitioned to Salem Leadership Foundation (2017).
-My work as CaN Coordinator at SLF is continually widening my view of this incredible city, the churches and brothers & sisters that serve it, and the one true God who loves everyone.
+My work as CaN Centers Coordinator at SLF is continually widening my view of this incredible city, the churches and brothers & sisters that serve it, and the one true God who loves everyone.

 Carrie Maheu currently serves as Missional Field Support for the Salem Leadership Foundation.
 Her first assignment in 2007 was as the McKay Area Lightning Rod as part of the “City-as-Neighborhood Initiative.”
 With the generous support of the Collins Foundation and Murdock Trust she was one of four Lightning Rods serving the Community.